Kalkidanalemaye/stock-analysis/README.md

 # Project Overview

-For this project, I used stock data to analyze and understabd the trends.
+For this project, I used stock data to analyze and understand the trends.
 To achieve the analysis, I used VBA which is often the program used to analyze data in the financial industry.

 To start, I looked at how actively DQ was traded in 2018.
 This will help determine whether a stock that is traded often, will accurately reflect the value of the stock.